wp-plugins/dreamobjects/readme.txt

 In a perfect world, you have enough to cope with all that.
 When you have a very large site, however, not so much.
 You can try increasing your <a href="http://wiki.dreamhost.com/PHP.ini#Increase_Filesize_Upload_Limit">PHP filesize upload limit</a>, or if your site really is that big, consider a VPS.
 Remember you're using WordPress to run backups here, so you're at the mercy of a middle-man.
 The DreamObjects itself can handle 2G, PHP may not make it.

 I have, personally, verified a 250MB zip file, with no timeouts, no server thrashing, and no PHP errors, so if this is still happening, turn on debugging and check the log.
+If the log stalls on creating the zip, then you've hit the memory wall.
+It's possible to increase your memory limit via PHP, <em>however</em> doing this on a shared server means you're probably getting too big for this sort of backup solution in the first place.
+If your site is over 500megs and you're still on shared, you need to seriously think about your future.
+This will be much less of an issue on VPS and dedi boxes, where you don't have the same limits.

 <strong>Where's the Database in the zip?</strong>